Aura Parental Controls Review 2024: Are They Worth It?

 • Safe Gaming.
 Monitors 200+ online games for potentially dangerous language and notifies you if it detects suspicious behavior.

-• Blocked activity monitoring.
-View a list of the blocked websites your child is trying to view.
+• Activity monitoring.
+View a list of the websites your child is trying to view.
+You can filter blocked sites or see a complete activity list.

 However, you have tons of customization options besides the two presets.
 I tried out all 25+ of the website categories you can block.
 I blocked dating apps, shopping sites, online forums, gaming websites, and even some of the top VPNs out there.
 When I tried visiting sites that fall into these content categories, Aura’s parental controls did a very good job at blocking my access to them on my Android test device.